alirezasariri78/rs-abbreviation-number/README.md

 ```

-Note:
+#Note:
-1.Symbols Are Case-Sensitive
+Symbols Are Case-Sensitive And
-2.Program Will Automaticly Remove Leading Zero (001 Will Become 1 and etc)
+Program Will Automaticly Remove Leading Zero (001 Will Become 1 and etc)